neonevm/neon-evm.docs/docs/glossary.md

 ---

+### Uniswap
+Uniswap is a decentralized exchange.
+Liquidity providers can earn fees by providing the required tokens or ETH for both sides of a trade.
+It is widely used and therefore has one of the highest liquidities for a very wide range of tokens.

+---

+### USDT token
+USDT is the ticker symbol for the [Tether](https://en.wikipedia.org/wiki/Tether_(cryptocurrency)) stablecoin cryptocurrency.

+---

 ### Wallet
 Wallets are clients that store keys that may or may not be associated with the permissions of one or more accounts.
 Ideally a wallet has a locked (encrypted) and unlocked (decrypted) state that is protected by a high entropy password.